MCilento93/jupy-snippet-for-ipywidgets/README.md

-# jupy-snippet-for-ipywidgets
+# jupy-snippets for ipywidgets
-This repository contains some code snippets to use ipywidgets for static assignment of variables within a Jupyter notebook.
+This repository contains some code-snippets to show the use of jupyter-notebook-ipywidgets.
 <br>
 ### notebook 'assignment of variables by ipywidgets'
 This notebook shows three methods for assigning variables by mean of jupyter ipywidgets, interact and interactive.